rimarque/minirt/README.md

 ```

 ## **Compilation**
-To compile the mandatory part of the ray tracer you should run `make`.
+To compile the program you should run `make`.

 This rule will generate an executable file named `minirt`.
 To launch the executable you should follow this syntax: